 Do Bristol Bicycles manufacture frames and forks in the UK?

-We design our own frames and forks here in Bristol, but in common with all other aluminium bike frames produced in any significant volume, we get them manufactured by specialist contractors in China and Taiwan.
+We design our own frames and forks here in Bristol, and in common with all other aluminium bike frames produced in any significant volume, we get them manufactured by specialist factories in China and Taiwan.